mdalai/self-driving-car-Model-Predictive-Control/README.md

    - Dt: MPC attempts to approximate a continuous reference trajectory by means of discrete paths between actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
    - Tunning process:
       - I tried T =  5 seconds.
 It didnot work.
 If I use large N and shorter dt, it is computationally expensive.
 If I use smaller N and longer dt, the cost function value is too big.
 So I decided to use 1 second which should be computational efficient and more accurate.
 Now I have to find out the balance between N and dt.
       - T = 1 : N=100, dt=0.01.
 It did come up with a very low cost value.
 But it is computational too expensive.
+The MPC Solver has to find a optimal (delta, a) from a cost function which has 100 variables.
 What it means is controller is slow to respond.
 The car drives off the road.
       - T = 1 : N=50, dt=0.02.
 The cost value goes up.
 It did get better.
 The car went off the road in the curve.
 It is computational expensive.
 Keep lowering the N.
       - T = 1 : N=10, dt=0.1.
 It works.
 The cost value goes up comparing with last try.
       - T = 1 : N=5, dt=0.2.
 The car goes off the track when it starts getting faster.
 The cost values is too high.
 I think the dt is too high, the cost function can not normalize well.